NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     ``optical_center``, ``other_intrinsics``.
 By default all of the intrinsics are shared, so to not share any of them pass in an empty string.
 Also can specify as ``all`` or ``none``.
-If sharing intrinsics per sensor, this option is ignored, as then the sharing is more fine-grained.
+If sharing intrinsics per sensor, this option is ignored, as then the sharing is more fine-grained (:numref:`kaguya_ba`).
-    (:numref:`kaguya_ba`).

 --intrinsics-limits <arg>